Annamma Betta: Surroundings

 The place was untouched with natural beauty for a long time and was a paradise for birdwatchers.
 The place was filled with diverse flora and fauna, especially peacocks which were plenty in number but their numbers have dwindled significantly thanks to human activities.

 These days the trees are uprooted and the lush greenery is blackened around the hill, and the same is the fate of small hillocks in and around Bengaluru as a side effect of rapid development.

-A huge government degree college is being setup on the route downhill and is projected to be a major educational centre in the area.
+A huge government degree college is being set up on the route downhill and is projected to be a major educational centre in the area.

 Adjacent to the college, a popular temple complex dedicated to Venkateswara Swamy is present.
 The main garbhagudi griha carries a tall murthy of Venkateshwara swamy and attracts regular visitors on a daily basis.
 Devotees can also find temples dedicated to narasimha swamy, parvathi devi and sri ganesh in the premises.